 While immuno-oncology is one of the hottest areas of medicine at the moment, that wasn’t the case 20 years ago.
+The idea of harnessing the immune system to fight against cancer just wasn’t heard of.

 Back in the year 2000, Harpreet Singh was completing a PhD in immunology.
 Together with two colleagues, he co-founded Immatics, a company in Germany that develops cancer immunotherapies.